UM-A2SRL/AePW3-LDWG/README.md

 Riso, C. and Cesnik, C. E. S., "Impact of Low-Order Modeling on Aeroelastic Solution Accuracy for Very Flexible Wings," Journal of Aircraft, to appear.

-If you use the TU Delft Pazy wing model properties, please cite this repository as the source.
+If you use the TU Delft Pazy wing model properties, please cite this repository.

 ## Contacts